heritage-happenings/residents/README.md

-# <a href="" >Heretics Happenings</a>
+# <a href="" >Heretics Happenings Online</a>
-_A website for residents of the [Heritage on the Marina]( https://https://heritageonthemarina.org/ )_

-## Introduction

-This website for the residents of the Heritage on the Marina is maintained by the residents
+_This is a website for residents of the [Heritage on the Marina]( https://https://heritageonthemarina.org/ ).
+It is maintained by the residents._

-The goal is to produce a basic website with a basic menu that is readable by the built-in web browser that comes with most e-readers that can be useful for finding useful information while preventing eyestrain.

-The average website becomes ever-more complex and bloated, they often don't look so great on such a basic web browser.
-Sometimes they don't load at all.
+## Content

+This website provides

+* Online versions of the data usually offered to residents on paper, including
+	* The Happenings
+	* Food menu nutrient information
+	* Residents manual
+* Links to external websites that may be of interest to residents

-This is a really simple website to share links to useful resources that load quickly and look good on very basic web browsers such as those that come with e-readers!
-This site is a project to which anyone may contribute - please submit websites via the link in the footer.
+This site is a project to which anyone may contribute - please submit websites.

+## User Experience

+The goal is to produce a simple website with very basic navigation.

+It should readable by the built-in web browser that comes with

+* E-readers such as Kindles
+* Tablets such as the Ipad
+* Laptops and desktops

+***

 ### [2021-03-02 HotM Residents Website: Overview or Manifesto]( #developers/2021-03-02-overview-manifesto.md )

+A first pass at writing a specification for a professionally-created website for residents.

+***

+<center title="Hello!
+Click me to go up to the top" ><a class=aDingbat href=javascript:window.scrollTo(0,0);> ❦ </a></center>